chipsalliance/chisel/docs/src/main/tut/chisel3/reset.md

     val mySubmodule = Module(new Submodule())
   }
   resetBool := true.B // this is fine
-  resetBool := false.B.asAsyncReset // this is not fine
+  resetBool := false.B.asAsyncReset // this will error in FIRRTL
 }
 ```